joecompute/beats-quickstart/README.md

 # beats-quickstart
-[Beats](https://github.com/elastic/beats) setup is a pain.
-This repo aims to make getting started easy!
+Makes getting started with [Beats](https://github.com/elastic/beats) easy!

 ## Steps
 - Run `make beats-quickstart`.
 This is the last time you will run this.